-We have all electrical equipment PAT tested by Site Manager.
+We have all electrical equipment PAT tested by Site Manager at the infant school.
 Any faulty electrical equipment is taken out of use and either repaired or replaced.

 The fire alarm is tested weekly to ensure it is in good working order.